-My name is danah boyd and I'm a Senior Researcher at Microsoft Research, a Research Assistant Professor in Media, Culture, and Communication at New York University, a Visting Researcher at Harvard Law School, and an Adjunct Associate Professor at the University of New South Wales.
-I received my PhD from the School of Information at UC-Berkeley.
-I spend 1/3 of my time in Cambridge, MA, 1/3 in New York, NY, and 1/3 in the air.
-Buzzwords in my world include: public/private, identity, context, youth culture, social network sites, social media.
+My name is danah boyd and I'm a Principal Researcher at Microsoft Research, a Research Assistant Professor in Media, Culture, and Communication at New York University, and a Fellow at Harvard's Berkman Center for Internet and Society.
+Buzzwords in my world include: privacy, context, youth culture, social media, big data.
 I use this blog to express random thoughts about whatever I'm thinking.

 Apparently blogging isn’t educational, or so says Proctor Junior-Senior High School in Vermont.
 Or more specifically, it seems that there might be concerns that it could be detrimental to young adults.
 See the article in the Rutland…